elatov/elatov.github.io/_posts/2012-08-27-vcap5-dcd-objective-3-2-create-a-vsphere-5-physical-network-design-from-an-existing-logical-design.md

 ### Properly apply converged networking considering VMware best practices If limited on 10Gb NICs utilize NIOC as described in

 <a href="http://www.vmware.com/files/pdf/techpaper/vsphere-distributed-switch-best-practices.pdf" onclick="javascript:_gaq.push(['_trackEvent','download','http://www.vmware.com/files/pdf/techpaper/vsphere-distributed-switch-best-practices.pdf']);">VMware vSphere Distributed Switch Best Practices</a>.
-Also from &#8220;<a href="http://www.vmware.com/files/pdf/techpaper/VMW_Netioc_BestPractices.pdf" onclick="javascript:_gaq.push(['_trackEvent','download','http://www.vmware.com/files/pdf/techpaper/VMW_Netioc_BestPractices.pdf']);">VMware Network I/O Control: Architecture, Performance and Best Practices VMware vSphere 4.1</a>&#8220;:
+Also from "<a href="http://www.vmware.com/files/pdf/techpaper/VMW_Netioc_BestPractices.pdf" onclick="javascript:_gaq.push(['_trackEvent','download','http://www.vmware.com/files/pdf/techpaper/VMW_Netioc_BestPractices.pdf']);">VMware Network I/O Control: Architecture, Performance and Best Practices VMware vSphere 4.1</a>":

 > Network convergence using 10GbE technology provides enormous opportunities for IT administrators and architects to simplify the physical network infrastructure while improving performance.
 Administrators and architects need a simple and reliable way to enable prioritization of critical traffic over the physical network if and when contention for those resources occurs.
 The Network I/O Control (NetIOC) feature available in VMware® vSphere™ 4.1 (“vSphere”) addresses these challenges by introducing a software approach to partitioning physical network bandwidth among the different types of network traffic flows.
 It does so by providing appropriate quality of service (QoS) policies enforcing traffic isolation, predictability and prioritization, therefore helping IT organizations overcome the contention resulting from consolidation.
 >
-> &#8230;
+> ...
-> &#8230;
+> ...
 >
 > NetIOC enables the convergence of diverse workloads on a single networking pipe.
 It provides sufficient controls to the vSphere administrator in the form of limits and shares parameters to enable and ensure predictable network performance when multiple traffic types contend for the same physical network resources.

 Also if an FCoE capable infrastructure is already in place then definitely try to use it.
 This way your CNA (Converged Network Adapter) can be used as a NIC (Network Interface Controller) and and HBA (Host Bus Adapter).
-You will definitely save on PCI slots and you won&#8217;t have a need for a LAN switch and a SAN switch.
+You will definitely save on PCI slots and you won't have a need for a LAN switch and a SAN switch.
 An FCoE enabled switch will replace both.
 With FCoE make sure flow control is working properly.
 FCoE is a lossless protocol and it utilizes pause frames to appropriate notion if congestion is taking place.
-If you want to read up on FCoE I would suggest reading : &#8220;<a href="http://www.cisco.com/en/US/prod/collateral/switches/ps9441/ps9670/white_paper_c11-569320_v1.pdf" onclick="javascript:_gaq.push(['_trackEvent','download','http://www.cisco.com/en/US/prod/collateral/switches/ps9441/ps9670/white_paper_c11-569320_v1.pdf']);">QLogic Adapters and Cisco Nexus 5000 Series Switches: Fibre Channel over Ethernet Design Guide</a>&#8220;
+If you want to read up on FCoE I would suggest reading : "<a href="http://www.cisco.com/en/US/prod/collateral/switches/ps9441/ps9670/white_paper_c11-569320_v1.pdf" onclick="javascript:_gaq.push(['_trackEvent','download','http://www.cisco.com/en/US/prod/collateral/switches/ps9441/ps9670/white_paper_c11-569320_v1.pdf']);">QLogic Adapters and Cisco Nexus 5000 Series Switches: Fibre Channel over Ethernet Design Guide</a>"

 Check out the <a href="http://professionalvmware.com/2012/02/apac-brownbag-follow-up-vcap-dcd-networking-design/" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://professionalvmware.com/2012/02/apac-brownbag-follow-up-vcap-dcd-networking-design/']);">APAC BrownBag Session 3</a>, it covers most of the material above.